Home

 Boundary between fresh and saline groundwater:

 The boundary between fresh and saline groundwater – otherwise referred to as the freshwater/saltwater interface, represents the lateral extent of the fresh-groundwater system in the first phase of model development.
-In this first phase, the freshwater/saltwater interface assigned in the model is based on the current information obtained from previous sampling and geophysical logging (Charles, 2016).
-This information is being updated as part of this ongoing investigation (see “Saltwater-Interface Mapping”).
-Subsequent updates to the groundwater-flow model will include a numerical solver that allows for the simulation of the position and movement of the freshwater/saltwater interface in response to changes in hydrologic stresses over time.
+In this first phase, the freshwater/saltwater interface assigned in the steady-state, freshwater-only model (Walter and others, 2020) model was based on the current information obtained from previous sampling and geophysical logging (Stumm and others, 2020).
+This information was obtained as part of this ongoing investigation (see “Saltwater-Interface Mapping”).
+Subsequent updates to the groundwater flow included a numerical solver (MODFLOW 6 Transport) that allowed for the simulation of the position and movement of the freshwater/saltwater interface in response to changes in hydrologic stresses over time (Walter and others, 2024).

 Model calibration: